Arkansas Archeological Survey Research Station at HSU

 The HSU Station is located in Huneycutt House.

-NEWSFLASH: The AAS/HSU Research Station hosted the annual Arkansas Archeological Society training program (the "Society Dig") last June at a site in the Ouachita National Forest.
-Analysis and interpretation are underway.
-Read the brochure from our "public day" by clicking here.
-If you are interested in volunteering in the Archeology Lab to help process and analyze materials from this project, contact Dr. Trubitt at email@example.com .
+NEWSFLASH: The AAS/HSU Research Station will again be hosting the annual Arkansas Archeological Society training program (the "Society Dig") at a site in the Ouachita National Forest in June, 2014.
+Information is now up on the Society's website or contact Dr. Trubitt at email@example.com .

 Arkansas Archeological Survey